flotiq/wordpress-2-flotiq-sync/readme.txt

 == Installation ==
 1. Upload the plugin to your blog.
 2. Activate it.
-3. Go to the Settings > WP 2 Flotiq Sync.
+3. Go to the Settings > Flotiq Sync.
 4. Provide your Flotiq Read and Write API key.
 5. Click the \"Run synchronization\" button.